Bars in Odessa, Ukraine

 Slightly out of the city centre, Art pub 23 has lots of wood and some really quirky murals of life in something like the 1600s.
 Behind the bar there a massive beer barrel from which they will pour you a pint from their wide selection, which for a while including Carling!
 They also make their own beer and wine.

-This is only the places to go out in the city centre.
+This is only the bars in Odessa to visit in the city centre.
 There are loads of places along the beach too, some of which disappear in winter, and some which are there all year.
 Great to have a little pub crawl along.

 Added to this are the beach clubs of Arkadia, such as Ibiza and Itaka which in the summer are full of people dancing on the sand until dawn.
-I can’t really comment much on this, because clubbing is not really our thing.
+I can’t really comment much on this, because clubbing is not really our thing, so we didn’t partake in this type of nightlife in Odessa.
 Lots of people we worked with loved it though.

 Why not pin this post?